jwbe/beanstalk-microsite/src/content/pages/service-faqs.md

   <Faq {...{
     anchor: `1`,
-    summary: `Do I have to transfer my child's existing account to open a Beanstalk account` }}>
+    summary: `Do I have to transfer my child's existing account to open a Beanstalk account?` }}>

 If your child has a Child Trust Fund (CTF) or a stocks & shares Junior ISA then you must transfer it to Beanstalk as under HMRC rules a child is not allowed to hold a CTF and a Junior ISA, or more than one stocks & shares Junior ISA.
 If your child has a cash Junior ISA, then there is no need to transfer it, but you may do so if you wish.
 Please contact us if your child has additional accounts you would like to transfer to Beanstalk.